Clairo: 2020–2023: Sling

+During the COVID-19 lockdowns, Clairo moved in with her family in Atlanta.

-In April 2020, Clairo revealed that she had begun working on her second studio album via a tweet of a screenshot of a playlist titled "Album 2 (demos so far)".
-Also in October 2020, she formed a new band called Shelly with indie pop artist Claud and their two friends from Syracuse University, Josh Mehling and Noa Frances Getzug.
-The group released two songs, "Steeeam" and "Natural", on October 30, 2020.
+In October 2020, she formed a new band called Shelly with indie pop artist Claud and their two friends from Syracuse University, Josh Mehling and Noa Frances Getzug.
+The group released two songs, "Steeeam" and "Natural", in October 2020.

-On June 11, 2021, Clairo released "Blouse", the first single from her second studio album, Sling, which was announced on the same day.
-The record was released on July 16, 2021, co-produced by Jack Antonoff, and was praised for Clairo's artistic progression and thematic songwriting that ponders future motherhood, domesticity and the responsibility of becoming a caregiver.
-It appeared on numerous "best albums of 2021" lists.
+In June 2021, Clairo debuted "Blouse", the first single from her second studio album, Sling.
+The album was released in July 2021, co-produced by Jack Antonoff, and was praised for Clairo's artistic progression and thematic songwriting as it pondered future motherhood, domesticity, and the responsibility of becoming a caregiver.
+It appeared on "Best albums of 2021" lists by The Guardian (29th), NME (14th), and Stereogum (19th).
+The cover of the album features a dog that Clairo adopted in December 2020.

 In February 2022, Clairo embarked on the US leg of the Sling tour.
-She canceled the last three dates of her North American tour, after a technical incident at her gig in Toronto left her with temporary hearing damage.
+She canceled the last three dates of her North American tour after a technical error at her gig in Toronto, whereby her in-ear monitors became unbearably loud and left her with temporary hearing damage.
 After two songs, her opening show of the UK tour in Bristol had to be canceled due to a case of sinusitis that was affecting her voice, leading to her having a panic attack onstage and leaving afterward.
 The Glasgow show was canceled but the show the day after it in Manchester went ahead, and her final UK show of that tour was in London.

-In 2023, the singer appeared as an opening act for Boygenius during the inaugural Re:SET Concert Series.
-In May, after being featured on remixes by Phoenix and Beabadoobee, she released the EP Live at Electric Lady, containing new versions of songs from her first two albums.
-She also released two charity singles on Bandcamp, "For Now" with all proceeds directed to Everytown for Gun Safety and For the Gworls, and "Lavender" to raise funds for Doctors Without Borders during the Gaza war.
+In 2023, Clairo was an opening act for Boygenius during the inaugural Re:SET Concert Series.
+In May 2023, after featuring on remixes by Phoenix and Beabadoobee, she released the EP Live at Electric Lady, containing new versions of songs from her first two albums.
+She also released two charity singles on Bandcamp: "For Now," with all proceeds directed to Everytown for Gun Safety and For the Gworls; and "Lavender", to raise funds for Doctors Without Borders during the ongoing Gazan war.